Jazz Samba Encore!: In popular culture

-The bridge of "Saudade Vem Correndo" is prominently sampled in the 1995 song "Runnin'" by hip hop group the Pharcyde, from their album Labcabincalifornia.
-In turn, "Runnin" is interpolated in the 2003 song "Fallen" by R&B singer Mýa, from her album Moodring.
-"Saudade Vem Correndo" is also sampled in the 2019 song "Make Believe" by rapper Juice WRLD, from his album Death Race for Love.
+The bridge of "Saudade Vem Correndo" is prominently sampled in the 1995 song "Runnin' by hip-hop group The Pharcyde, from their album Labcabincalifornia.
+In turn, "Runnin' is interpolated in the 2003 song "Fallen" by R&B singer Mýa, from her album Moodring.
+"Saudade Vem Correndo" is also sampled in the 2019 song "Make Believe" by rapper Juice Wrld, from his album Death Race for Love.

+Charts

+Monthly charts

+Monthly chart performance for Jazz Samba Encore!